Ingenic-community/datasheets/README.md

-# datasheets
+# Datasheets
-Datasheets of Ingenic SoCs
+Datasheets of Ingenic SoCs.

+## Notes
+We don't have "confidential" watermarks on each page.
+Distribute as you want!

+JZ4780, X1021, X1800, X1830 are already EOL.